 CORE SUBJECT

 Subject Mathematics Exam Board AQA

-Examination 100% Coursework
+Examination 100% Coursework -

-Teachers/Mentors Mr Batchelor, Miss Waterman, I - Vaastaff Miss Towler
+Teachers/Mentors Mr Batchelor, Miss Waterman, Mr Brooks, Ms Wagstaff, Miss Towler.

-icaciicis, Memors Wil Barchelot, Wilss Waterman, Wil Brooks, Wils Wagstall, Wilss Towier.

-Students will start their Year 9 GCSE course in the tier of entry that should be appropriate for their predicted GCSE Level.
+Students will start their Year 10 GCSE course in the tier of entry that should be appropriate for their predicted GCSE Level.
 Students in sets 1 and 2 will follow the Higher Tier course.
 Students in sets 3 to 5 will follow the Foundation Tier course.
 Sets are fluid and students can change class if it is appropriate for them and their tier of entry.

-The new GCSE course requires students to demonstrate understanding of their Mathematical ability and reason why they have chosen one method over another to solve a problem.
+This GCSE course requires students to demonstrate understanding of their mathematical ability and reason why they have chosen one method over another to solve a problem.
 We encourage students to develop their skills and understanding of mathematical methods in readiness for their final examinations.